Setting $T^2$ free for braneworld holography: braneworld holography: Holographic Weyl anomaly set free

 \section{$3D$ braneworld holography: Holographic Weyl anomaly set free}

-In the case of a 3-dimensional bulk, the counterterm action is just a volume term, which we can read off from \eqref{Sbwgravd} to be \ali{ S_{bwgrav} = \frac{1}{\kappa_3} \int d^2x \sqrt{-g} (1-T) . } The effective gravity is reduced to a pure cosmological constant term $S_{bwgrav} = -\frac{1}{\kappa_2} \int \sqrt{-g} \Lambda_2$ with $\kappa_2=2\kappa_3$ and the cosmological constant $\Lambda_2=2(T-1)$ determined by the tension of $S_T$ shifted by a number coming from $S_{ct}$.
+In the case of a 3-dimensional bulk, the counterterm action is just an area term, which we can read off from \eqref{Sbwgravd} to give \ali{ S_{bwgrav} = \frac{1}{\kappa_3} \int d^2x \sqrt{-g} (1-T) . } The effective gravity is reduced to a pure cosmological constant term $S_{bwgrav} = -\frac{1}{\kappa_2} \int \sqrt{-g} \Lambda_2$ with $\kappa_2=2\kappa_3$ and the cosmological constant $\Lambda_2=2(T-1)$ determined by the tension of $S_T$ shifted by a number coming from $S_{ct}$.
 Before discussing $3D/2d$ general braneworld in section \ref{sectTT}, let us first think about the asymptotic brane case.
 There are no kinetic terms for the metric $g_\mn$ in $S_{bwgrav}$ in \eqref{Sbw3D}.
 Instead, one can make use of the integrated Weyl anomaly to extract an action from $Z_{CFT}(g_{(0)})$ that contains kinetic terms for the conformal factor of the metric.
-This will be the Liouville action, taking the role of the $d$-dimensional EH action in the braneworld theory, with central charge $c$ in the role of $1/\kappa_2$.
+This will be the Liouville action, taking the role analogous to that of the Einstein-Hilbert action for $d=3,4$ in the braneworld theory, with central charge $c$ in the role of $1/\kappa_2$.
 While this is the usual interpretation of $3D/2d$ (asymptotic) braneworld holography \cite{Compere:2008us,Suzuki:2022xwv}, it is hard to find a detailed discussion.
 For us, it provides the starting point for the extension to a non-asymptotic braneworld discussion in section \ref{sectTT}.
 Therefore, we will spend a whole section on the interpretation of $3D/2d$ braneworld holography in terms of Liouville theory.
 This requires a revisiting of the holographic Weyl anomaly, particularly the integrated Weyl anomaly.
 Subsection \ref{subs2d} and \ref{subs3d} will provide the ingredients for the interpretation of the $Z_{bw}$ theory at hand in subsection \ref{subsholo}.

 As the rest of the paper is focused on the $D=3$ set-up, we will from now on use the notation $\kappa$ for $\kappa_3$ and $\lambda$ for (minus) $\Lambda_2$.